WELCOME TO ST ANDREW’S ON THE TERRACE

 BLESSING THE CHILDREN (All stand)

-We send you to the Rainbow Room programme.
-May you explore, play
+We send you to the Rainbow Room to hear stories, ask questions and have fun together.

 PASSING THE PEACE